-Determines which note(s) will be played when more than one note is played at a time.
-Operation is different in the mono, poly, and unison key modes ( $\geq$ Page 31), as noted below.
-This parameter also affects how the VL1 responds to external MIDI control.
+Determines which note will be played when more than one note is played at a time.
+This parameter also affects how the VL7 responds to external MIDI control.

-Bottom Note The lowest note(s) played sounds.
+Bottom Note The lowest note played sounds.

-Top Note The highest note(s) played sounds.
+Top Note The highest note played sounds.

-Last Note The last note(s) played sounds.
+Last Note The last note played sounds.